LockdownRP-PZ/Rulebook/README.md

 - If you must talk out-of-character, use the proper channels on Discord and on the server.
 Use /looc if you absolutely must use OOC to brief those you are roleplaying with for an emergency or in a staff situation, for example.

+### 2.2 Roleplay a character of your own design.

-### 2.2 Do not roleplay or reference being a real person or character from any media, from modern day or from history.
+- You may not roleplay or reference being a real person or character from any media, from modern day or from history.
 - You may take inspiration from media, modern day or history but you cannot play as them.
-For example, you could take inspiration from “Rick Grimes” from The Walking Dead (for example, by making a cop character who was separated from his family and seeks to return to them), but you cannot play a character called "Dick Crimes" who is fundamentally the same as Rick Grimes.
+For example, you could take inspiration from “Rick Grimes” from The Walking Dead (for example, by making a cop character who was separated from his family and seeks to find them), but you cannot play a character called "Dick Crimes" who is fundamentally the same as Rick Grimes.

+### 2.3 Use the proper channels for in-character communication.

-### 2.3 Discord (private or sever) messages do not count as private walkie-talkie channels, unless stated otherwise.
+- Discord (private or sever) messages do not count as private walkie-talkie channels, unless stated otherwise.
 - We have a public discord channel for in-character public radio broadcasts.
 You can use it to find other characters or converse with them.
 There are also faction channels which registered factions can use for in-character communication on a faction-member-only radio frequency.